Skip to main content

 All music

 • Musical selections are important.
 Remember that one hour can only have approximately 15 songs.
-A five hour event can only have 75-80 songs.
+A five-hour event can only have maybe 75-80 songs.
 Also, your taste in music may not be the same as your guests so try and think what your guests will like when making requests.

 Take care of yourself